intel/neural-speed/README.md

 - 0: Print all tracing information.
 Comprehensive output, including: evaluation time and operator profiling.
 - 1: Print evaluation time.
 Time taken for each evaluation.
 - 2: Profile individual operator.
 Identify performance bottleneck within the model.

+## Enable New Model
+You can consider adding your own models, please follow the document: [graph developer document](./developer_document.md).